Saint Library

 Marmoutier Founded

-Established the great monastery of Marmoutier on the north bank of the Loire across from Tours, which grew into a major center of monastic life and learning and trained dozens of bishops who carried his ascetic model across Gaul.
+Established the monastery of Marmoutier near Tours, which grew into a major center of monastic life and learning and trained dozens of bishops who carried his ascetic model across Gaul.

 397